How much does it cost to manufacture 500 pairs of custom boxers?

 Unit price hides many parts.
 Fabric drives most.
 Elastic and sewing time matter.
 Small orders carry extra costs.
 I pull the stack apart and set clear targets.

 Unit cost comes from fabric, waistband, cut-make-trim (CMT), packaging, prints, testing, and low-MOQ surcharges.
-For 500 boxer briefs, most quotes land between $1.20–$2.80 FOB China, depending on choices and complexity.
+For 500 boxer briefs, most quotes land between $1.20–$2.80 FOB China5, depending on choices and complexity.

 The main cost stack

 - Fabric and dyeing: Biggest driver.
-Modal blends cost more than cotton.
+Modal blends cost more than cotton6.

 - Waistband: Jacquard is premium.
 Printed elastic is flexible.

-- Sewing labor (CMT): Panel count, flatlock seams, and pouch design raise time.
+- Sewing labor (CMT): Panel count, flatlock seams7, and pouch design raise time.

 - Packaging: Boxes look nice but add cost and freight.